psathyrella/weatherscraper/readme.md

 ## weather for the mountains

-Pull the forecasts from NDFD and write an html summary file:
+To pull forecasts from NDFD and write the information to an html file:

-  `./scrape.py --outfname _html/weather.html`
+    ./scrape.py --outfname _html/weather.html

-To add a location, edit `all-locations.csv`.
+To add or remove locations, edit `all-locations.csv`.

-The current forecast is [here](http://psathyrella.github.io/weatherscraper/weather.html).
+Or, just look at the current forecast [here](http://psathyrella.github.io/weatherscraper/weather.html).

 ## inspiration